One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Notational and other conventions

 We always work with cochain complexes, so that differentials have degree +1.
 Likewise, we always employ the Koszul rule of signs.

-Given a smooth manifold $X$, we denote the sheaf of smooth functions by $C^\infty_X$, of $k$-forms by $\Omega^k_X$, and of vector fields by $T_X$.
-We use $\Omega_X$ to denote the de Rham complex of $X$ as a sheaf of commutative dgas.
+Given a smooth manifold $X$, we denote the sheaf of smooth functions by $C^\infty_X$, of $n$-forms by $\Omega^n_X$, and of vector fields by $\cT_X$.
+We use $\Omega_X$ to denote the de Rham complex of $X$ as a sheaf of commutative dg algebras.

-Given a commutative dga $\sA$, we denote the underlying graded algebra by $\sA^\#$.
+Given a commutative dg algebra $\sA$, we denote the underlying graded algebra by $\sA^\#$.

 Given a vector bundle $\pi: E \to X$ with a flat connection $\nabla$, we denote by $dR(E)$ the associated de Rham complex $\Omega^*_X(E)$ with differential $\nabla$.

 Our space of fields $\sE$ will always be sections of a $\ZZ$-graded vector bundle $E \to M$.
 Given a quadratic action $Q$ and a fiberwise (degree -1) symplectic pairing $\langle - , - \rangle_{loc} : E \otimes E \to \mathrm{Dens} (M)$, let $D = [Q,Q^\ast]$ be the generalized Laplacian associated to our classical field theory and for $t \in \RR_{>0}$, let $K_t \in \sE \otimes \sE$ denote the heat kernel for $D$.
 Our convention for kernels is that for any $\phi \in \sE$,